robang74/redfishos/README.md

   > :information_source: **Note**
   >
   > Some SFOS end-users reported that [WayDroid](https://waydro.id/) can be a feasible alternative to Alien Dalvik but currently it is not completely supported by SFOS which seems reasonable considering that SFOS is bounded with Alien Dalvik (included in the per-users-per-device paying license) and SFOS runs on a customised root filesystem which may imply a sort of adaptation / integration for WayDroid smooth functioning.

+* 3.3. about the [SailJail](https://github.com/sailfishos/sailjail) based on [FireJail](https://github.com/netblue30/firejail) approach to constraint the apps privileges and user approval for accessing the hardware functionalities a SWOT analysis needs to be conducted in order to evaluate a less work-intensive alternative.

+  > :information_source: **Note**
+  >
+  > At the moment, a SFOS app to be compliant with SailJail needs to use a limited set of API validated by Jolla.
+This approach has two great shortcomings which are quite obvious: a. the app developers are supposed to collaborate in keeping SFOS secure and end-users data private and b. the API validation is a skilled work intensive task that requires continuous or frequent updates, as frequently updates as the apps market grows.
+It is crystal clear that this design cannot scale up in any profitable nor sustainable way.

+<sup>________</sup>

 Finally the **fourth stage** will be about: